nu-i-sho/ChainLead/README.md

 ...

 ```
 *(Yes, I know that it is bad practice to have mutable static data.
-I just chose this evil to provide some library language features (provided by static classes only) without losing the support of DIP (from SOLID).
+I compromised with that to provide some library language features (provided by static classes only) without losing the support of DIP (from SOLID).
 So, just configure it once, and you will have no problems with that.)*

-In place of chain implementation use the following.
+Use the following 'usings' in source files where you build the chains to make the library syntax available.
 ```CSharp
 using ChainLead.Contracts;
 using static ChainLead.Contracts.Syntax.ChainLeadSyntax;